sivarajans/Handbook/CSS_Manual.md

 radial-gradient (radius-x radius-y at pos-x pos-y, color from-unit to-unit, ..., color from-unit to-unit) repeating-radial-gradient (radius-x radius-y at pos-x pos-y, color from-unit to-unit, ..., color from-unit to-unit)

-conic-gradient (from-angle at pos-x pos-y, color from-unit to-unit, ..., color from-unit to-unit) repeating-conic-gradient (from-angle at pos-x pos-y, color from-unit to-unit, ..., color from-unit to-unit)
+conic-gradient (from rotate-angle at pos-x pos-y, color from-unit to-unit, ..., color from-unit to-unit) repeating-conic-gradient (from rotate-angle at pos-x pos-y, color from-unit to-unit, ..., color from-unit to-unit)

-start-angle -- starts from bottom to top as default - 0 degree means to bottom to top from-angle in conic - are starts from top and rotate.. pos-x and pos-y -- position to start drawing from-unit, to-unit -- any unit
+start-angle -- starts from bottom to top as default - 0 degree means to bottom to top rotate-angle in conic - are starts from top and rotate.. pos-x and pos-y -- position to start drawing from-unit, to-unit -- any unit